WordPress/wordpress-playground/docs/using-php-in-javascript.md

 The C API exposed to JavaScript lives in the [`wasm/build-assets/php_wasm.c`](https://github.com/WordPress/wordpress-wasm/blob/trunk/packages/php-wasm/wasm/build-assets/php_wasm.c) file.
 The most important functions are:

 -   `void phpwasm_init()` – It creates a new PHP context and must be called before running any PHP code.
--   `int phpwasm_run(char *code)` – Runs a PHP script and writes the output to stdout and stderr.
+-   `int phpwasm_run(char *code)` – Runs a PHP script and writes the output to /tmp/stdout and /tmp/stderr.
 Returns the exit code.
 -   `void phpwasm_refresh()` – Destroy the current PHP context and starts a new one.
 Call it after running one PHP script and before running another.

 Refer to the inline documentation in [`php_wasm.c`](https://github.com/WordPress/wordpress-wasm/blob/trunk/packages/php-wasm/wasm/build-assets/php_wasm.c) to learn more.